 I taped the primed frame and added the red white and blue stripes (You can click HERE to see how I paint really crisp strips and it sure works on a frame too).
 When I looked at the glossy results I decided to antique glaze the frame to make it look a little older to match the vintage look of the entire display.
 (My little daughter wasn’t too happy with the black glaze.
 She wanted to know why I’m ruining the pretty colors and making them look dirty.
 Haha!)

-- Next I had my husband remove all the plaques from his trophies that he wanted to keep with a chisel (or you can use a flathead screwdriver).
+- Next, I had my husband remove all the small plaques from his trophies that he wanted to keep with a chisel (or you can use a flathead screwdriver).
 He cleaned them up a little but I wanted him to keep the patina on the plaques.

 Then I removed the old torn ribbons from the medals.